aresdevo/animaide/README.md

 > #### Note:
 >
-> Some **CurveTools** don't make much sence when used on the 3D-View, for that reason
+> Some **CurveTools** don't make much sense when used on the 3D-View, for that reason
-> Only the a few are available there:
+> Only there a few are available there:
 >
 > ![3D view CurveTools](images/3d_tools_expand.jpg)